tjanjua04/481-Assignment-1/README.md

 # 481-Assignment-1

-Tauheed Janjua and Christopher Guerra, and Vinh Pham
+Tauheed Janjua and Christopher Guerra, and Vinh Nguyen